 Forget Ranbir Kapoor!
 Alia Bhatt's PDA With Neetu Kapoor In These Throwback Pics Is Winning Hearts

-The equation which Alia Bhatt shares with Ranbir Kapoor's mother, Neetu Kapoor, was not shared by any of the Kapoor lad's ex-girlfriends including Deepika Padukone and Katrina Kaif.
+The equation which Alia Bhatt has with Ranbir Kapoor's mother, Neetu Kapoor, was not shared by any of the Kapoor lad's ex-girlfriends including Deepika Padukone and Katrina Kaif.
 Neetu Kapoor has never showered love on Ranbir's ex-girlfriends like the way she showers on Alia.
 Hence, it's quite easy to say that Neetu and Alia share a great bond with each other.

 Throwback Picture Of Alia And Neetu Kapoor

-We have gotten our hands on a couple of throwback pictures of Ranbir and Alia, enjoying New Year eve and guess what?
-More than Ranbir, our eyes are hooked on Alia and Mrs Kapoor.
-Isn't it lovely to see how lovingly Neetu Kapoor is holding Alia Bhatt in this family portrait?
+We have gotten our hands on a couple of throwback pictures of Ranbir and Alia, enjoying New Year's eve and guess what?
+More than Ranbir, our eyes are hooked on to Alia and Mrs Kapoor.
+Isn't it adorable to see how lovingly Neetu Kapoor is holding Alia Bhatt in this family portrait?

 Another Picture Of Ranbir-Alia